 2/ Aloe Vera

-Aloe vera plants are extremely easy to care for and will take up very little space in a parrot’s cage.
+Aloe vera plants are extremely easy to care for and will take up minimal space in a parrot’s cage.

-They look great, make the air in your parrot’s room more breathable, and are a healthy plant for parrots to eat.
+They look great, make the air in a parrot’s room more breathable, and are a healthy plant for parrots to eat.

 3/ Baby Tears

-Grown in a small pot and ideal for leaving at the bottom of a parrot’s cage, baby tears gives the appearance of a mossy carpet.
-Your parrot can sit in the plant if it desires, pecking and grazing to its heart’s content.
+Grown in a small pot and ideal for leaving at the bottom of a parrot’s cage, baby tears appear like a mossy carpet.
+A parrot can sit in the plant, pecking and grazing.

-Baby tears are easy to grow and maintain indoors, and as they expand over time, they may hang from the bottom of your parrot’s cage.
-This creates a striking aesthetic and a safe plant for your bird to eat.
+Baby tears are easy to maintain indoors, and as they grow over time, they may hang from the bottom of the parrot’s cage.
+This creates a striking aesthetic and a safe plant for a pet bird to eat.

-Bamboo plants are among the most versatile, so you can make any number of arrangements out of this parrot-safe plant.
-Bamboo can get quite tall, so it’s best kept beside a parrot cage rather than inside.
+Bamboo plants are among the most versatile.
+Bamboo can get quite tall, so it’s best kept beside the cage.

-It’s hard-wearing, so it’ll easily withstand the attention of a parrot’s beak, and a bamboo plant will help your bird feel at home by providing a lush, jungle-like feel.
+It’s hard-wearing, so it’ll withstand the attention of a parrot’s beak, and a bamboo plant will help a bird feel at home by providing a lush, jungle-like feel.

-Bamboo leaves and the wood found in the plant also offer some measure of nutrition.
+Bamboo leaves and the wood in the plant also provide nutrition.

 5/ Callistemon (Bottle Brush)

-This is a non-toxic shrub native to Australia, so it may already be familiar to parrots.
+This is a non-toxic shrub native to Australia.

 It’s best grown outside in rich soil and watered regularly, translated inside to a parrot cage once fully cultivated.

-Callistemon may not survive too long after you relocate it to a parrot’s cage, but the contrasting colors of deep greens and reds make it a beautiful addition that your parrot will enjoy looking at.
+Callistemon may not survive too long after you relocate it to a parrot’s cage, but the contrasting colors of deep greens and reds make it a beautiful addition that a parrot will enjoy.

 Take cuttings in the spring to enjoy the maximum impact.

-Ferns, especially the Boston fern, are perfect decorations for a parrot’s cage.
+Ferns, especially the Boston fern, are perfect cage decorations.

-No ill effects will befall your bird if it chooses to eat the leaves of these hardy plants, and many parrots will have fun hiding within the lush leaves of a fern.
+No ill effects will come to a bird if it chooses to eat the leaves of these hardy plants, and many parrots will have fun hiding within the lush leaves of a fern.

 Some ferns are easier than others to care for, especially indoors.

-Bringing a little continental flair to a parrot cage, hibiscus is best grown outdoors and then moved inside in a container for your parrot to enjoy.
+Bringing a little continental flair to a parrot cage, hibiscus is best grown outdoors and then moved inside in a container.